-Once signed up with Affable, you can search for influencers through filters and visit their profile.
-Affable provides in-depth information you wouldn’t typically find on Instagram such as the demographics of the audience, engagement rate, % of suspicious followers, audience interests, and brand affinity among others.
-This feature shows the entire list of brands the influencer has worked, whether the post was sponsored or organic, when the image was posted and a link to those posts.
+Once signed up with Affable, you can search for influencers, visit their profile, and exploit our Instagram influencer analytics such as audience’s demographics, engagement rate, rate of suspicious followers, audience interests.
+Our latest feature Brand affinity can list down an entire list of brands the influencer has worked before, whether the post was sponsored or organic, when the image was posted, and so on.

-Whether you’re a big brand like Victoria’s Secret or the millennial watch company-Daniel Wellington, the right brand ambassadors have added to the reputation and growth of the brand.
+Whether you’re a big brand like Victoria’s Secret or the millennial watch company Daniel Wellington, the right brand ambassador is the vital factor to your influencer campaign strategy.

-Be thoughtful about which social channels and campaigns you devote your marketing budget to—and make sure that if your competitors are there, promoting hashtags and boosting posts, you’re there, too.
-With the Affinity tool, you can keep an eye on your competitors’ sponsored posts with influencers and see what has been working for them so you can make smarter decisions using that information.
+Be thoughtful about which social channels and campaigns you devote your marketing budget to—and make sure that if your competitors are there to promote hashtags and boost their posts, you’re there, too.
+With the Affinity tool, you can keep an eye on your competitors’ sponsored posts with influencers and see what has been working for them, so you can make smarter decisions based on that reference.

 Very often, influencers share their experiences, tag brands and products without being paid to do so on Instagram.
 Affable’s Brand Affinity tool can detect those posts for an influencer.
-So if an influencer has tagged your product before and has organically shared her thoughts, partnering up with them can be a good idea.
+So if influencers tagged your product before and has organically shared their thoughts, partnering with them can be a good idea.
 Not only with their association with your product seem natural but will also be easier to convert them from a user to a superfan.